Petra

+UNESCO has described Petra as "one of the most precious cultural properties of man's cultural heritage".
+Petra is a symbol of Jordan, as well as Jordan's most-visited tourist attraction.
+Visitor numbers reach close to a million tourists every year.

 History

 Neolithic

 By 7000 BC, some of the earliest recorded farmers had settled in Beidha, a Pre-Pottery Neolithic settlement just north of Petra.

 Bronze Age

-Petra is listed in Egyptian campaign accounts and the Amarna letters as Pel, Sela or Seir.
+Petra is listed in Egyptian campaign accounts and the Amarna letters as Pel, Sela, or Seir.

 Iron Age Edom

-The Iron Age lasted between 1200 and 600 BC, in that time, the Petra area was occupied by the Edomites.
-This came when the Edomites rebelled after the death of King Solomon in 928 BC when Israel split into two kingdoms for Israel to be in the north and Judah in the south.
-The Edomites were known as descendents of Esau and this was referenced in the Old Testament of the Bible.
+The Iron Age lasted between 1200 and 600 BC; in that time, the Petra area was occupied by the Edomites.
 The configuration of mountains in Petra allowed for a reservoir of water for the Edomites.
-This made Petra a stopping ground for Merchants, making it an outstanding area for trade.
-Things that were traded here included wines, olive oil and wood.
+This made Petra a stopping point for merchants, making it an outstanding area for trade.
+Some wares that were traded included wines, olive oil, and wood.

 Initially, the Edomites were accompanied by Nomads who eventually left, but the Edomites stayed and made their mark on Petra before the emergence of the Nabataens.
-They were then engaged in battle with King Amaziah of Judah and chased back into their own lands.
-It is said that 10,000 men were thrown off of the mountain Umm el-Biyara.
-This story has been debated by scholars.
+It is said that 10,000 men were thrown off of the mountain Umm el-Biyara, but this story has been debated by scholars.

 The Edomite site excavated at the top of the Umm el-Biyara mountain at Petra was established no earlier than the seventh century BC (Iron II).